lzptr/VS_Code_ROS/README.md

 In a typical package folder structure like in the image below you can include your package headers from `<pacakgeName>/include/<packagename>/<name>.h` with a `#include <packageName>/<name>.h` to your node.

-Keep in mind that is only for intellisense.
+Keep in mind that this is only for intellisense.
-Your package would still build fine when using catkin_make, regardless of what is configured in this file.
+If you set up your build configuration correctly, your packages would still build fine when using catkin_make, regardless of what is configured in this file.

 ![alt_text](docs/FolderStructure.png)